 Loading page...

-A Florida roofer's workers comp exemption became invalid during a hurricane repair.
-The resulting lawsuit and fines destroyed his business.
-Learn Florida's complex requirements.
+A Florida roofer's workers comp exemption became invalid during a hurricane repair, exposing him personally.
+Learn Florida's complex requirements and how to avoid the same trap.

 Florida operates the most complex workers compensation system in the nation with four distinct tiers of requirements: